kdastation/fullstack-clone-twitter/README.md

 # Twitter Clone

 ## How to run project.
-1. Open the project in any ide (preferably vscode or WebStorm)
+1. Open the project in any ide (preferably vscode or WebStorm).
 2. In the terminal (console) enter the commands: ```cd client``` and ```npm i``` to install the necessary packages for the client/frontend.
 3. For the server part to work, you need to install the database - PostgreSQL (https://www.postgresql.org/download/).
 4. After installation, you need to create a database in the PostgreSQL panel called pgAdmin.